gruntjs/grunt-docs/Homepage.md

 Since the Gruntfile is JavaScript, the grunt API can be used to dynamically build the configuration.

 ### A collection of officially-maintained "contrib" plugins exists to help you get started.
-The most common tasks, like concatenting and minifying files, linting code, running unit tests, etc have already been created.
+The most common tasks, like concatenating and minifying files, linting code, running unit tests, etc have already been created.

 ### Creating custom tasks and grunt plugins is easy.
 Full documentation and API reference are available.